-Other activity The HSBC Group has an insurance company customer in the United Arab Emirates that, during the first quarter of 2021, made local currency payments for the reimbursement of medical treatment to a hospital located in the United Arab Emirates and owned by the Government of Iran.
+Other activity The HSBC Group has an insurance company customer in the United Arab Emirates that, during the third quarter of 2021, made local currency payments for the reimbursement of medical treatment to a hospital located in the United Arab Emirates and owned by the Government of Iran.
 The HSBC Group processed these payments to the hospital made by its customer.

-The HSBC Group has a customer in the United Arab Emirates that, during the first quarter of 2021, received a local currency check from a hospital located in the United Arab Emirates and owned by the Government of Iran.
-The HSBC Group processed this check from the hospital to its customer.
+The HSBC Group has one customer in the United Arab Emirates that, during the third quarter of 2021, made one local currency payment to a hospital located in the United Arab Emirates and owned by the Government of Iran.
+The HSBC Group processed this payment.

-The HSBC Group has a customer in the United Arab Emirates that, during the first quarter of 2021, received a local currency check from an Iranian-owned insurance company.
+The HSBC Group has one customer in the United Arab Emirates that, during the third quarter of 2021, received a small local currency check from an insurance company owned by the Government of Iran.
 The HSBC Group processed this check from the insurance company to its customer.

-The HSBC Group has two customers in France that, during the first quarter of 2021, each received a local currency payment from an Iranian-owned bank in relation to management charges for property owned by the Iranian-owned bank.
-The HSBC Group processed these payments to its customers.
+The HSBC Group has one customer in France that, during the third quarter of 2021, received two local currency payments from an Iranian-owned bank in relation to management charges for property owned by the Iranian-owned bank.
+The HSBC Group processed these payments to its customer.